Foo-Manroot/foo-manroot.github.io/_posts/2017-11-18-gnuradio-ook.markdown

 {% include image.html
 	src="/assets/posts/2017-11-18-gnuradio-ook/signal-hand-decode.jpg"
 	title="Decoded data from the signal"
-	alt="Signal viewed on Audacity, showing the digital squared wave; and showing the decoded bits"
+	alt="Signal viewed on Audacity, showing the digital squared wave; and the decoded bits"
 %}